MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-learn-bash.md

 fi
 ```

 The following script deletes an existing new resource group if one with the specified name already exists.
 You could use the `--no-wait` argument to return control without waiting for the command to complete.
-However, for this tutorial, we want to wait for the resource group to be deleted before continuing.
+However, for this article, we want to wait for the resource group to be deleted before continuing.
 For more information on asynchronous operations, see [Asynchronous operations](/cli/azure/use-cli-effectively#asynchronous-operations).
-We will demonstrate the use of the `--no-wait` argument at the end of this tutorial.
+We will demonstrate the use of the `--no-wait` argument at the end of this article.

 ```azurecli
 if [ $(az group exists --name $resourceGroup) = true ]; then